open/close all folders

 - The Remake of Romancing Saga has this as one of axe techniques.
 The axe user creates a Ferris Wheel out of an axe and unleashes them on an enemy.

 - Happens surprisingly in Bulletstorm, with a giant grindwheel taking the Ferris Wheel's role, stalking the player as he tries to outrun it in a minecart.

 - In the Batman: Arkham Knight expansion "A Matter of Family", Batgirl has to rescue some cops from this at one point.
 Considering it's an amusement park taken over by The Joker, it doesn't come as much of a surprise.

 - The Onion takes on this trope with an article entitled Report: 40,000 People Died on Ferris Wheels This Summer

 - A Happy Tree Friends episode involved The Mole and a Ferris wheel.
 The wheel ended up slicing Lumpy in two (and grinding the left half)

 - In one of the "Chicken vs. Peter" fight scenes in Family Guy, the thing with the Ferris wheel tearing free happens and they fight on it while it's rolling away.

-- There was a mechanically failing Ferris wheel in the first episode of the Legion of Super-Heroes cartoon, "Man of Tomorrow."
-It made things pretty easy for the Legion when they needed to figure out who Superman was.
+- There is a mechanically failing Ferris wheel in the first episode of the Legion of Super-Heroes cartoon, "Man of Tomorrow".
+It makes things pretty easy for the Legion when they need to figure out who Superman is.